Abacus Federal Savings Bank logo

 Abacus Federal Savings Bank was established in December 1984 by business leaders from the Chinese community in New York City with a mission to provide financial services to immigrants and lower Manhattan residents.
 Over nearly four decades, the bank has maintained its community-focused approach while expanding from its original single location to six branches across New York, New Jersey, and Pennsylvania.
 The bank offers a comprehensive range of personal and business banking services.

 On the personal side, customers can access checking and savings accounts, certificates of deposit, individual retirement accounts, secured and unsecured credit cards, chip debit cards, online and mobile banking platforms, residential mortgages, home equity lines of credit, and overdraft lines of credit.
 Business customers have access to business checking and savings accounts, business online banking, payroll services, merchant services, business credit cards, commercial mortgages, and business loans.
-Abacus distinguishes itself through its community commitment and specialized focus.
+Abacus distinguishes itself through its community commitment and listed focus.

 The bank earned the AARP BankSafe Trained Seal in 2021, indicating staff training to protect elderly customers from fraud and financial exploitation.
 The bank also distributed $100,000 in COVID-19 SBRG checks to ten nonprofit organizations and received a 5-Star rating from Bauerfinancial in 2021.
 The institution emphasizes personal service and individual attention as core values, positioning itself as relationship-driven rather than purely transaction-focused.